 On the one hand, it feels great being able to help other disabled people with the work I do.
 But I’ve also really enjoyed educating a friendly team of colleagues about disabled people.
 I know that the team and the organisation have benefited hugely from my knowledge about stenographers, and perspective on sensory impairments more widely.

 That’s not to say that there haven’t been challenges throughout my internship though.
-Having worked in the third sector and the legal sector, coming into the Government was a culture shock.
-And, as I wasn’t used to working in a large organisation, it was also daunting learning my way around a huge maze of building at Victoria Quay.
+Having worked in the third sector and the legal sector, coming into the Scottish Government was a culture shock.
+And, as I wasn’t used to working in a large organisation, it was also daunting learning my way around a huge maze of buildings at Victoria Quay.
 There were also some challenges getting my reasonable adjustments in place.
 At times, there were challenges organising a stenographer and organising an evacuation plan.
-However, it’s been really helpful having a fixed desk (in an hot-desking office) which means that people always know where to find me!
+However, it’s been really helpful having a fixed desk (in a hot-desking office) which means that people always know where to find me!
 Flexible working hours have also allowed me to take rests when I am fatigued.

 Like the rest of the team, I started working from home in the middle of March before the lockdown due to COVID – 19.
 It has been hard working from home and I have always preferred working in the office as I get to see and talk to people.
 Working from home due to COVID – 19 has meant that we have had to make new reasonable adjustments.
 This means that meetings have now been done by Skype messenger or by Skype video calls.
 It is a very surreal situation not being around your colleagues.
 However, it is good having a job to return to during the week as it keeps me going.
 And I am very lucky as the Experience Panels team are amazing colleagues and the team also makes an effort to stay in touch.